simonw/google-drive-to-sqlite/README.md

     google-drive-to-sqlite files files.db

+Files will be written to a `files` table, which will be created if it does not yet exist.

+If a file already exists in that table, based on a matching `id`, it will be replaced with fresh data.

 Instead of writing to SQLite you can use `--json` to output as JSON, or `--nl` to output as newline-delimited JSON:

     google-drive-to-sqlite files files.db --nl